MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/sendtracetag-function.md

 *Tag*
 Type: Text or code

 Specifies an identifier of the trace event.
-The tag can consist of letters, numbers, and special characters.
-For example, system telemetry events use an auto-generated 7-character tag, such as 000002Q.
-Try to make your tags unique, for example, by using a prefix.
+The tag can consist of letters, numbers, and special characters. [!INCLUDE[navnow_md](includes/navnow_md.md)] system telemetry events use an auto-generated, auto-incremented, 7-character tag that includes numbers and letters, such as 000002Q. and 000013P.
+Try to make your tags unique from these telemetry event tags by, for example, using at least 8 characters or a prefix, like Cronus-0001 and Cronus-0002.

 *Category*
 Type: Text or code